PowerBiDevCamp/TenantManagement/README.md

 Now let's discuss what's going on behind the scenes.
-As you create a new customer tenant, the **TenantManagement** application uses the Power BI REST API to implement the onboarding logic.
+As you create a new customer tenant, the **TenantManagement** application uses the Power BI REST API to implement the following onboarding logic.

 1. Create a new Power BI workspace